What is Nose Implant Surgery?

 Nose Tip Surgery

 - An under-projected nose refers to a nose tip that doesn’t stick out enough from the face.
-This results in a flattened appearance to the nose.
+And this results in a flattened appearance to the nose.
 This is corrected by a nose tip surgery.

-- Normal activities may be resumed the following day.
+- You may resume normal activities the following day.

 - Sleep on 2 pillows or keep head elevated so as not to aggravate swelling.

-- Heavy nose blowing should be avoided for the 1st 5-10 days.
+- Avoid heavy nose blowing for the 1st 5-10 days.

 - Avoid heavy lifting for the 1st 10 days.

-- Avoid aerobic exercises or any contact sports 4-6 weeks post-surgery.
+- And also, avoid aerobic exercises or any contact sports 4-6 weeks post-surgery.

-- Follow-up with the doctor and stitch removal will be 7 days after surgery.
+- Importantly, follow-up with the doctor and stitch removal will be 7 days after surgery.